joshdoman/peerfed-solidity/README.md

 ## Protocol Specification

 This protocol is intended to eventually live directly on Bitcoin as a lightweight metaprotocol, akin to the [Runes](https://rodarmor.com/blog/runes/) protocol proposed by Casey Rodarmor.
 In the short-run, however, due to ease of implementation, it has been implemented as a smart contract on Rootstock, an EVM sidechain merge-mined with Bitcoin.
-The protocol may be migrated in the future, but doing so will require a hardfork of Tighten and Ease balances.
+Migrating to a metaprotocol may occur in the future through a hardfork of Tighten and Ease balances.

 ### Tighten and Ease